chudaol/math4taissa/book/third.md

 #####7.
-Now let's get back to your 2L bottle of 2-euros coins which gives us 1740 euros you have your 2000 euros and
-decide to go shopping!
+Now let's get back to your 2L bottle of 2-euros coins which gives us 1740 euros.
+With this amount you decide to go shopping!
 First of all you go to Saturn at Alexanderplatz, and what do you see?
 Your favourite MacBook Air with 35% of discount!
 Now it costs **just** 1365 euros.
 You decide to buy it.
 If there was no discount, would you still be able to buy it with your money?
 Why?

 ![](air.png)